DamDoh/local_damdoh/docs/damdoh_architecture.md

 *   **Interaction:** Interacts with User Management, Farm & Asset Service, and the Financial & Transaction Service.

 ### 5. AI & Analytics Service
-*   **Role:** Houses all AI models (powered by Gemini and Vertex AI) for use cases like crop advisories, pest identification, market price prediction, and content moderation.
+*   **Role:** Houses all AI models (powered by Genkit) for use cases like crop advisories, pest identification, market price prediction, and content moderation.
 Also responsible for data analytics and generating insights.
 *   **Interaction:** Consumes data from various services and provides intelligent outputs back to them.

 ### 6. Communication Service